-- (d) Paid sick leave is cumulative but will not be paid out to the officer on termination of employment.
-Paid sick leave counts as service for all purposes. - (e) An officer who has received an annual credit of sick leave on 1 January or on appointment during the 12 months prior to the commencement date of this Agreement, will transition to a monthly accrual from 1 January 2018. - (f) An officer will not be entitled to paid sick leave for any period during which they are entitled to, or are receiving workers' compensation payments. - (g) An officer in receipt of workers' compensation for more than 45 weeks will accrue sick leave on the basis of hours actually worked. - (h) Where paid sick leave credits are exhausted, sick leave without pay may be granted on provision of satisfactory medical evidence.
-In any continuous sick leave absence period, any periods of sick leave without pay in excess of an aggregate of 26 weeks will not count as service for any purpose except long service leave in accordance with the Long Service Leave (Commonwealth Employees) Act 1976. - (i) An officer will not be entitled to paid sick leave or carer's leave while also entitled to paid maternity leave under the Maternity Leave (Commonwealth Employment) Act 1973, as amended, or whilst absent on paid parental leave. - (j) Sick leave cannot be taken at half-pay or converted to half-pay. - (k) Prior government service, as defined in the Long Service Leave (Commonwealth Employees) Act 1976 and Long Service Leave (Commonwealth Employees) Regulations 2016, is recognised for the purpose of establishing a sick leave credit on commencement with CSIRO, provided that any breaks in such service do not exceed two calendar months. - 68.2 Carer's Leave - (a) Officers are entitled to use their available sick leave for the purposes of providing care or support to a member of the officer's immediate family or household who requires care or support because of a personal illness or injury of the member or an unexpected emergency affecting the member. - (b) An officer will not be entitled to paid carer's leave while on maternity or parental leave. - 68.3 Unpaid carer's leave - (a) An officer (including a casual officer) is entitled to two days of unpaid leave on each occasion that the officer is required to provide care or support to a member of the officer's immediate family or household. - (b) Unpaid carer's leave is only available where an officer has exhausted their entitlement to paid carer's leave.
-There is no limit on the number of occasions for which the officer can take unpaid carer's leave. - (c) Unpaid carer's leave will not count as service. - 68.4 Medical evidence - (a) Sick leave or carer's leave with pay shall be granted subject to available credits:
+- 69.6 An officer will not be entitled to paid sick leave for any period during which they are entitled to, or are receiving workers' compensation payments. - 69.7 An officer in receipt of workers' compensation for more than 45 weeks will accrue sick leave on the basis of hours actually worked. - 69.8 Where paid sick leave credits are exhausted, sick leave without pay may be granted on provision of satisfactory medical evidence.
+In any continuous sick leave absence period, any periods of sick leave without pay in excess of an aggregate of 26 weeks will not count as service for any purpose except long service leave in accordance with the Long Service Leave (Commonwealth Employees) Act 1976. - 69.9 An officer will not be entitled to paid sick leave or carer's leave while also entitled to paid maternity leave under the Maternity Leave (Commonwealth Employment) Act 1973, as amended, or whilst absent on paid parental leave. - 69.10 Prior government service, as defined in the Long Service Leave (Commonwealth Employees) Act 1976 and Long Service Leave (Commonwealth Employees) Regulations 2016, is recognised for the purpose of establishing a sick and carer's leave credit on commencement with CSIRO, provided that any breaks in such service do not exceed two calendar months.

+69.11 Unpaid sick and carer's leave

+- (a) Casual officers are entitled to two days of unpaid sick and carer's leave on each occasion that the officer is required to take leave for the reasons described in clause 69.1. - (b) Unpaid sick and carer's leave is only available where an officer has exhausted their entitlement to paid sick and carer's leave.
+There is no limit on the number of occasions for which the officer can take unpaid sick and carer's leave.